fahmidur/try-golang-pqc-1/README.md

 # README

-The purpose of this repo is to try out Golang 1.25's default PQC settings.
+The purpose of this repo is to try out Golang 1.25's default PQC settings in an HTTPS server.

-Notice that this is only using PQC algorithms for key exchange, and not for certificates.
+Notice that this is only testing the use of PQC algorithms for key exchange, and not for certificates.
 The self-signed cert used for the tests here are still your usual RSA-based x509 cert.

 ## Quick Start

-This repo defines a simple docker image, built on golang:1.25-bookworm.
+This repo defines a simple docker image built on `golang:1.25-bookworm`.

 I'm using docker-compose here because it simplifies port-forwarding between the host and guest.